timyourivh/east-surrealdb/README.md

 ### 🚀 Usage:

+For using east I would like to refer you to their [documentation](https://github.com/okv/east#readme)!

 Create a migration using the `east create <name>`.
 With this adapter in use it will generate a migration file that looks like this:

 ```js